YinJC/uk-tex-faq/FAQ-latexqual.md

----
-layout: page
-title: The quality of your LaTeX
+# The quality of your LaTeX
----

 The [`l2tabu`](http://ctan.org/pkg/l2tabu) tutorial (mentioned in [online introductions](./FAQ-man-latex.html)) is undoubtedly a